-Click the photos to see the enlargements.
+Labor Day Albion - Walk the Trail has been sponsored by the Albion Health Care Alliance for the past 15 years.
+This link goes to the official event page: http://www.albionhca.org/labor-day-walk-the-trai.html Click the photos to see the enlargements.
 Captions are located above the images.
 It was a beautiful day in Albion on Labor Day, Monday, September 2, 2019.
 The walkers gathered at the Victory Park Bandshell to pose for a group photo with the new Trail Town banner.
 Albion was recently recognized as a Trail Town community by the North Country Trail Association for its various hiking and biking events.
 Hikers walked across three of Albion's 19 bridges and viewed the farmer's market area, the river, and different Albion landmarks including the Coca Cola mural and the blue water tower.
 Labor Day Albion Walk the Trail featured some new segments including two historical speakers, visitors from the North Country Trail Association, and food for the participants.
-The first speaker, Leslie Dick, spoke about how Holland Park came to be transformed from a place where children had to invent their own play equipment, that was sometimes not safe, to a place where several annual events are held, and there is equipment not only for youth but also for senior citizens.
-Dr. Wesley Arden Dick, a history professor at Albion College, shared information about the origins of Labor Day, and how the Great ...
+The first speaker, Leslie Dick, spoke about how Holland Park came to be transformed from a place where children had to invent their own play equipment, that was sometimes not safe, to a place where several annual events are held, and there is equipment not ...
 Read More

 Labor Day Albion 2019 - Walk the Trail included an educational segment in Holland Park.
 Dr. Wes Dick, Albion College professor of history, talked about the origin of Labor Day, and how the Great Migration came about after World War I stopped the flow of immigrants to the United States.
 The immigrants had been the source of labor for much of the northern factories, and so new workers were brought north from the southern states.
 He then introduced Bob Wall, another historian, and teacher.
 Bob talked about his experience attending West Ward School, that started as a school in the ward of Albion that was on the west side of town.
 It started off as a place where the immigrant children attended.
 Even though the school did not provide equal quality of books, the teachers there did a good job preparing the students for the world and acclimating them to the ways of the North, that was different from the South.
 After the talks about Labor and Education, members of the North Country Trail Association, Mark Lelle, and Eric Worley talked about Albion's new Trail Town status.
 Worley is the president of the Greater Albion Chamber of Commerce.
 Albion ...
 Read More